James Smithson Fellowship Program

-Candidates must be U.S. citizens, and not more than five years beyond receipt of their doctorate degree by December 31, 2014.
+Candidates must be U.S. citizens and not more than five years beyond receipt of their doctorate degree.
 Candidates with terminal professional degrees are also eligible to apply.

 Who is Ineligible?

 No employee or contractor of the Smithsonian Institution may hold a Smithsonian fellowship during the time of his/her employment or contract.

-A fellowship may not be awarded to any person who has been employed by or under contract to the Institution in the previous year without the prior approval of the Office of Fellowships.
+A Smithsonian fellowship may not be awarded to any person who has been employed by or under contract to the Institution in the previous year without the prior approval from the Office of Fellowships and Internships.

-- Candidate statement (limited to two pages): Should include a summary of background and expertise; practical interests related to an area of study; career objectives and how the fellowship may support those goals.
+- Candidate Statement: A summary of background and expertise; practical interests related to an area of study; career objectives and how the fellowship may support those goal (no more than two pages).

-- Abstract: Abstract of the proposed research, not more than one page.
+- Abstract : Abstract of the proposed research (no more than one page).

-- Research Proposal: The full statement of your research, not more than 1,500 words (maximum six pages 12-point typescript, double-spaced, excluding all other parts of the application such as the abstract and bibliography).
+- Research Proposal: Excluding other parts of the application such as the abstract and bibliography this is the full statement of your research (no more than 1,500 words, maximum of six pages with 12-point typescript, double-spaced).
 In preparing your proposal, be sure to provide and address the following:

 - A description of the research you plan to undertake at the Smithsonian Institution, including the methodology to be utilized.

 - The importance of the work, both in relation to the broader discipline and to your scholarly goals.

-- Justification for conducting your research at the Smithsonian and utilization of research facilities and resources.
+- Justification for conducting your research at the Smithsonian and utilization of our research facilities and resources.

 - Identify the Smithsonian research staff who will serve as your principal advisor.
 Identification of a Smithsonian advisor is a requirement.
 You are strongly encouraged to correspond with your advisor in preparing your proposal.

 - Budget and Justification: Budget and justification for equipment, supplies, research-related travel costs, and other support required to conduct the research itself.
 This excludes stipend and relocation costs.
 You are encouraged to discuss potential research costs with your advisor before submitting your application.
 If the funds you require exceed the maximum research allowance of $4,000, please explain the source of the additional funds.

-- Bibliography: Bibliography of literature relevant to the applicant’s proposed research (not to exceed two pages).
+- Bibliography: Bibliography of literature relevant to the applicant’s proposed research (no more than two pages).